-The external auditor is engaged to express an opinion on the Company's and Group's accounts.
-The audit includes the review and testing of the data contained in the accounts to the extent necessary for expressing an audit opinion on the truth and fairness of the accounts.
+The external auditor is engaged to express an opinion on the Company's and Group's financial statements.
+The audit includes the review and testing of the data contained in the financial statements to the extent necessary for expressing an audit opinion on the truth and fairness of the financial statements.
 This year's report is the thirteenth conducted by Deloitte LLP.

-To assess the effectiveness of the previous year's external audit the Committee reviewed the audit approach and strategy and received a report of Deloitte LLP's performance from both members of the Board and Executives.
-The performance evaluation was conducted via a questionnaire circulated to the Committee, the Chief Financial Officer, the Chief Executive Officer and the Company's senior financial leadership for completion.
+To assess the effectiveness of the previous vear's external audit the Committee reviewed the audit approach and strategy and received a report of Deloitte LLP's performance from both members of the Board and Executives.
+The performance evaluation was conducted via а questionnaire circulated to the Committee. the Chief Financial Officer, the Chief Executive Officer and the Company's senior financial leadership for completion.